 Small business owners and self-employed professionals drive Florida’s economy.
-In addition to being the majority of businesses in the state, small businesses employ more than 3 million Floridians and create about 75% of new jobs.1
+In addition to being the majority of businesses in the state, small businesses employ 3.6 million Floridians across many professions.1

-Continue reading to learn more about Florida business insurance or start a free instant quote online to explore customized options for your business.
+Continue reading to learn about the important types of business insurance in Florida.
+Or get a free instant quote to see customized coverage options for your business.

-Many businesses also have workers’ compensation coverage to help cover medical expenses and lost wages after a workplace accident.
-It’s required by Florida law if you have four or more employees.
+Many businesses also have workers’ compensation coverage to help cover medical expenses and lost wages after workplace accidents.
+It’s required by Florida law for many companies that have employees.2

-We recommend general liability insurance in Florida for almost all businesses.
-This coverage can help pay for expenses if your business is held responsible for an injury or property damage involving anyone other than an employee.
+General liability insurance, also known as business liability coverage, is a good idea for many companies in Florida.
+That’s because it can help pay expenses if your business is held responsible for an injury or property damage involving anyone other than an employee.